outsidedav/swift/index.md

 {: #next-steps}

 ### Adding more services
-You can add more services to your iOS app directy from the web console, such as the following commonly used services:
+You can add more services to your iOS app directly from the web console, such as the following commonly used services:

 * [Adding the Push Notifications service](/push/push_notifications.html)
 * [Adding user authentication with App ID](/authenticate/app_id.html)

 ### Using {{site.data.keyword.cloud_notm}} developer tools
-You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} developer tools](../cli/index.html) which offer a command-line approach to creating, developing, and deploying end-to-end web, mobile, and microservice applications.
+You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} developer tools](../cli/index.html), which offer a command-line approach to creating, developing, and deploying end-to-end web, mobile, and microservice applications.